Last updated on 31st October 2022

-And often, education is the key: how should they act in this scenario?
+It lets learners understand and visualise the answers to key questions: how should they act in this scenario?
 What do they offer in that situation?
 How do they respond when a customer acts awkwardly, or isn’t happy?
 Training gives them the tools to deliver the service your customers need, and expect.

 Why use video for customer service training?

 When it comes to training your team in customer service, there are lots of options available – face-to-face sessions, manuals, brochures and workshops.
 So why choose video?

 There are a variety of reasons why it’s such a great choice: